 Sounds odd for a motoring journalist to not have a car, right?
 But there is a good chance you will be getting so many cars in to review that your own vroom will spend all of its time sitting around gathering dust and feeling neglected.

-Unless you are married or have a partner, of course, who will rightfully key it to shreds because you are never around to put the bins out and feed the children.
-And are gathering dust and feeling neglected.
+That is, unless you are married or have a partner, in which case they will angrily key your pride and joy to shreds because you are never around to put the bins out and feed the children.
+Who are also gathering dust and feeling neglected.

 6) You will spend a lot of time in the Cotswolds